joaowenzel/grain_tracking/README.md

 <br />

-These two graphics show the main direction of the grains displacement and its velocity in each region of the dune.
+These two graphics show the main direction of the grains displacement and the intensity of its velocity in each region of the dune.

  ### Radial mesh & Graphic